No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 - **Impact:** Very high
 - **Threat type:** Tampering
 - **Potential mitigations:**
-  1. Policy of all maintainers protecting their accounts with 2-factor authentication
+  1. Require all maintainers protect their accounts with 2-factor authentication
-  2. Policy of reviewing all pull requests before merging changes and rejecting any changes that cannot be understood or justified
+  2. Establish a strict policy of reviewing every pull requests before merging changes and rejecting any change that cannot be understood or justified

 [Back to top ↑](#table-of-contents)